asreview/asreview/docs/source/cli.rst

 	                        Seed for setting the prior indices if the --prior_idx option is not used.
 If the option --prior_idx is used with one or more index, this option is ignored.
 	  --verbose VERBOSE, -v VERBOSE
 	                        Verbosity
+	  --completion_file COMPLETION_FILE
+	  						A file that is created at the end of a simulation.